 Early Years Foundation Stage

-The Early Years Foundation Stage Framework explains how and what your child will be learning to support their healthy development.
+The Early Years Foundation Stage Framework explains how and children in our Early Years setting will be learning to support their healthy development.

 Children should mostly develop the 3 prime areas first.
 These are:

 These prime areas are those most essential for young children's healthy development and future learning.

 As children grow, the prime areas will help them to develop skills in 4 specific areas.
 These are:

 Understanding the world